Configuring webMethods.io MFT Settings

 Note: Before you enable this option, ensure that your client supports these commands.

-Disable MTDM notifications Select this option to prevent users from changing modified times on uploaded files.
+Disable MTDM notifications Select this option to prevent users from modifying the timestamps of when a file was uploaded.

-Delete partial uploads Select this option to delete any incomplete uploads.
+Delete partial uploads Select this option to delete any incomplete file uploads.

-ZIP compression level You can set the ZIP compression level according to your needs for file size and data transfer speed.
+ZIP compression level Set the ZIP compression level according to your needs for file size and data transfer speed.
 Select one of the following options:

-• Best: Maximum compression.
-Provides the smallest file size possible after compression, with the shortest transfer time, but requires more time to perform the compression than the other two options.
+• Best.
+Maximum compression.
+Provides the smallest file size possible after compression, with the shortest transfer time, but requires more time to perform the compression compared to the other two options.

-The server instance is updated with the global settings.
+• Click Save to update the server instance with the global settings.

-You can configure logs to be recorded for all or specific webMethods.io MFT assets through audit settings.
+Configure logs to be recorded for all or specific assets through audit settings.

 To configure audit settings

-2. On the Audit Settings page, select the Enable audit logs option, and select either all or specific assets for which you want logs to be recorded.
-You must at least select one asset if you enable this option.
+2. Select the Enable audit logs option, and select either all or specific assets for which you want logs to be recorded.
+You must select at least one asset if you enable this option.
+Audit logs are disabled by default.

 Configuring webMethods.io MFT to Send Emails